StackVista/stackstate-docs/setup/installation/cli-install.md

 ## Authentication

 The StackState CLI exposes a number of APIs: the Base API, the Admin API and the Receiver API.
 StackState receives topology, telemetry and trace data via the Receiver API.
-All other operations happen via the Base & Admin API.
-These API's are secured differently.
+All other operations happen via the Base API and the Admin API.
+These APIs are secured differently.

-### Base & Admin API - API token
+### Base and Admin API - API token

 {% hint style="warning" %}
-**Base & Admin API authentication using username/password will be deprecated.**
+**Base API and Admin API authentication using username/password will be deprecated.**

-The CLI will issue a warning when username/password authentication is used.
+The CLI will issue a warning when username/password authentication is used for the Base API and the Admin API.
 It is recommended to switch to token based authentication.
 {% endhint %}

-Base & admin API access is required for all operations, other than sending topology, telemetry or traces to StackState.
-The StackState CLI authenticates against the base & admin API using a unique API token that is auto-generated for your user account.
+Base API and Admin API access are required for all operations other than sending topology, telemetry or traces to StackState.
+The StackState CLI authenticates against the Base API and the Admin API using a unique API token that is auto-generated for your user account.

 The Base API is used for most operations.
-The admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
-To use the admin API, you need the `access-admin-api` [permission](/configure/security/rbac/rbac_permissions.md).
+The Admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
+To use the Admin API, you need the `access-admin-api` [permission](/configure/security/rbac/rbac_permissions.md).

 You can find your API token in the StackState UI on the page **Main menu** &gt; **CLI**.

 ### Receiver API - API key

-StackState receives topology, telemetry and trace data via the receiver API.
-If you want to push information to StackState using the CLI, you will need to provide a receiver API key.
+StackState receives topology, telemetry and trace data via the Receiver API.
+If you want to push information to StackState using the CLI, you will need to provide a Receiver API key.
 This is the same API key that is used by the StackState Agent, which is configured by your administrator.

 ## Use the StackState CLI